mcjazzyfunky/js-cockpit1/README.md

 ## Project status

-This project is in alpha state - please do not use it in production yet.
+This project is in pre-alpha state.